424005659-arch/My-Portfolio/Week4-Activity/README.md

 Flexbox Navigation Bar
 - Implacably center the navigation links with flexbox.
-Adapt layout and design to being viewed on small screens.Optimize layout and design for small screens.
+- Adapt layout and design to being viewed on small screens.
+- Optimize layout and design for small screens.

 Styled Layout
 - Clean card-style sections
-Using turbine blue color code for footer and header.Using turquoise color code for header, footer.
+- Using turbine blue color code for footer and header.
+- Using turquoise color code for header, footer.
-Dark, contrasty navbar
+- Dark, contrasty navbar

-Media Queries -
+Media Queries
-Works properly with low resolution screens (less than 600px wide) A vertical navigation is required when using a mobile device.
+- Works properly with low resolution screens (less than 600px wide)
+- A vertical navigation is required when using a mobile device.

 Form Design
 - Verified that input fields and labels are correctly labeled.
-Clear and easy-to-follow form design.
+- Clear and easy-to-follow form design.

 Technologies Used
 - HTML5